EdoT3nsei/vr-forge-game/README.md

 2. Work the hot ingot on the anvil
    - Use the hammer to shape the metal
    - Be mindful not to strike too many times
-   - Pay attention to the metal's shape

 3. Complete the forging process
-   - Quench the blade in the water barrel when ready
+   - Quench the blade in the water barrel when ready to end the game
-   - Timing and temperature are crucial

 ## Quickstart